Is Milo Healthy?

 Does Milo’s drink help you sleep?

-Milo drink (like other bedtime malted drinks) contains some magnesium.
+Like other bedtime malted drinks contains some magnesium.

-It’s this that relaxes you so that you fall easier to sleep.
+It’s this that relaxes you so that you fall easier sleep.

 However, warm milk with a spoonful of honey achieves the same effect.